igrejaadventista/deploy-feliz7play.com/app/wp-content/plugins/wp-mail-smtp/readme.txt

 Once you've activated email logging, any individual log file can be printed in an easy-to-read format.
 If you want to archive an email log digitally, it's easy to export it to a PDF document too.

-#### Manage Multisite Email Logs Easily

-WP Mail SMTP makes it easy for Network Admins to view and manage email logs for subsites.
-You can access all of your deliverability information from the Network Admin dashboard and quickly switch between subsites.
-That makes it easy to review email logging data for all subsites on one centralized page.

-#### Email Reports
+### Email Reports

 Email reports make it easy to track deliverability and engagement at-a-glance.
 Your open and click-through rates are grouped by subject line, making it easy to review the performance of campaigns or notifications.
-The report also displays Sent and Failed emails each week so you spot any issues quickly.
+The report also displays Sent and Failed emails each week so you can spot any issues quickly.
 You'll also see an email report chart right in your WordPress dashboard.

 #### Weekly Email Summary

 Get statistics about WordPress emails sent directly into your inbox.
 Our weekly emails reveal how many emails are being sent from your WordPress site, and which ones are getting opens and clicks.
 The Summary also shows you deliverability statistics at-a-glance so you can spot any issues without logging into WordPress.

+#### Track Email Opens and Clicks

+Wondering if your important emails were actually opened, or if any links in the email were clicked?
+Our email log allows you <a href="https://wpmailsmtp.com/enable-wordpress-email-tracking/" rel="friend">view open and click tracking stats for your WordPress emails</a> and our Email Reports feature groups these stats by subject, so you can analyze their performance.

+### Email Alerts

+Get instantly notified about failed emails!
+If your site's mailer or SMTP service stops sending your emails, you'll immediately receive a notification.
+Choose from several helpful alert methods, including:

+- Email Notifications
+- Slack Notifications
+- SMS/Twilio Notifications
+- Webhook Notifications

+In combination with Email Logging and Email Resend, Email Alerts let you ensure that no important email will ever be lost.

+### Backup Connection

+WP Mail SMTP Pro allows you to configure multiple mailer providers.
+The main configuration will be your Primary Connection, and you can set another as your Backup Connection.
+If an email fails to send via your Primary Connection, WP Mail SMTP will automatically route it through your Backup Connection and try to send it again.
+This means fewer missed emails, even when something goes wrong.

+### Smart Conditional Routing

+Smart Routing enables you to send emails through different mailer providers based on custom criteria.
+Easily configure your Smart Routing conditions using dozens of pre-determined options, including the contents of the email Subject or Message, From or To addresses, or which plugin initiated the email, just to name a few.

+Using Smart Routing lets you choose the best mailer for each type of email you send.
+Select a transactional mailer to send out your eCommerce order confirmations, another mailer for your newsletter and marketing emails, and more!

+Selecting the best mailer for each type of email you need to send will improve your overall deliverability and make sure your emails arrive in users' inboxes.

-#### Manage WordPress Emails and Notifications
+### Manage WordPress Emails and Notifications

 The Manage Notification feature gives you full control over which email notifications WordPress sends.
 This means you can disable different WordPress notification emails.
 Don't want to receive emails when new users are created?
 No problem, turn it off.

+### WordPress Multisite

 #### WordPress Multisite Network Settings

 For users running a multisite network, our network settings provide a centralized location to easily configure your SMTP settings for all sites, saving you time.

+#### Manage Multisite Email Logs Easily

+WP Mail SMTP makes it easy for Network Admins to view and manage email logs for subsites.
+You can access all of your deliverability information from the Network Admin dashboard and quickly switch between subsites.
+That makes it easy to review email logging data for all subsites on one centralized page.

 ### Expert Support